sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-mentor/fiori-ios-scpms-mentor.md

 [ACCORDION-BEGIN [Step 8: ](Implement the copied code)]

 If you were using a dedicated table view controller, you could simply copy the copied methods from the Mentor app into the table view controller.
 The SDK Assistant, on the other hand, uses a single `MasterViewController` with delegates for each entity in the model, so you need to adjust a bit.
-If you do not ajust and simply copy the code to the `MasterViewController`, all entities master table view would use the same `FUITimelineCell`.
+If you do not adjust and simply copy the code to the `MasterViewController`, all entities master table view would use the same `FUITimelineCell`.

 In this example, however, you just want to implement the `FUITimelineCell` for the `ProductCategories` master table delegate.